 Minimum 3rd year (Level 3) standing and (BMED 270/3.0 or HLTH 252/3.0 or PSYC 203/3.0 or SOCY 210/3.0) or permission of the instructor.

 After completing BMED 383, students will be able to:

-- Establish appropriate quantitative and qualitative methods to provide sufficient evidence to effectively respond to research questions.
+4. Establish appropriate quantitative and qualitative data collection and analyses to provide sufficient evidence to effectively respond to research questions.

 All assessments will be graded using marking rubrics.